briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     2. _(2)_ Whoever knowingly violates subsection (e) of this section is guilty of a misdemeanor of the second degree.

-12. _(l)_ As used in this section, “nurse” includes an advanced practice registered nurse, registered nurse, and licensed practical nurse.
+12. _(l)_ As used in this section, "nurse" includes an advanced practice registered nurse, registered nurse, and licensed practical nurse.
 (ORC 2921.22)